robinostlund/docker-openvpn-client/README.md

 If the vpn connection is down only ping, dns and the OpenVPN Remote ports will be allowed from OpenVPN client container to outside.

+OpenVPN client container also has a built in ping monitor, so if the openvpn interface is up and ping is not possible it will restart the connection.

 ----------
 # Environment Variables
 ## Description